cgrymala/post-content-shortcodes/readme.txt

 * excerpt_length => 0
 * image_width => 0
 * image_height => 0
+* shortcodes => false (determines whether the plugin should attempt to allow shortcodes to be processed within the excerpt/content)

 The first 13 arguments are standard arguments for the `get_posts()` function.